ChrisW-priv/PersonalVault/zettelkasten/Travelling Salesman Problem (TSP).md

 ### $O(N^2\cdot 2^n)$
 Using dynamic programming we can do slightly better than $O(n!)$.
 The idea is to compute best path for $N$ nodes by knowing the best path for $N-1$ nodes.

+> [!Note]
-Note: althought in actuality this solution is MUCH better than $O(n!)$ it's still unfeasible to try to solve larger graphs using this method.
+> Although in actuality this solution is MUCH better than $O(n!)$ it's still unfeasible to try to solve larger graphs using this method.
 We can still find solutions for around to 23 nodes in reasonable time!

 #### Computation
 To compute the optimal solution for paths of length 3, we need to remember two things from each of the n=2 cases:
 1) The set of visited nodes in the subpath
 2) the index of the last visited node in the path Together these two things form our dynamic programming state.
 There are $N$ possible nodes that we could have visited last and $2^n$ possible subsets of visited nodes.
-Therefore the space needed to store the anwser to each subproblem is bound by $O(N2^n)$.
+Therefore the space needed to store the answer to each sub-problem is bound by $O(N2^n)$.
 #### Visited nodes as bit field
 The best way to represent the set of visited nodes is to use a single 32 bit integer.
+We can do this for a simple reason we will not be able to compute anything larger than 32 nodes.

 #### Code
 ```pseudo